FarahhYehya/Intro-to-imaging-and-image-based-anatomy/OrthoView - 3D Medical Image Viewer/README.md

 - The application assumes that the DICOM files are sorted by slice location.
 If the files do not have a `SliceLocation` attribute, they are sorted by their order in the directory.

 ## License
-This code is provided under the **MIT License**.
+This code is provided under the MIT License.

+OrthoView is a powerful tool for exploring and analyzing 3D medical imaging data.
+Whether you're a medical professional, researcher, or student, this application provides an easy-to-use interface for visualizing DICOM datasets in multiple planes.
+Enjoy exploring your medical images with OrthoView!

 ---

-**OrthoView** is a powerful tool for exploring and analyzing 3D medical imaging data.
-Whether you're a medical professional, researcher, or student, this application provides an easy-to-use interface for visualizing DICOM datasets in multiple planes.
-Enjoy exploring your medical images with **OrthoView**!